 - 8. Repeat previous step once. - 9.
 After completely removing the ethanol close the tube lid. - 10.
 Remove tube from the magnetic rack and centrifuge briefly (10-15 seconds). - 11.
-Replace the tube on the magnetic rack and wait until solution is clear (2-3 minutes).
-Open lid and then use a 10 μl tip to remove any residual ethanol.
-Keeping the tube lid open, air dry the beads for up to 10 minutes on the rack.
+Replace tube on the magnetic rack and wait until solution is clear (2-3 minutes).
+Open lid and then use a 10 μl tip to remove any residual ethanol, keep tube lid open and air dry the beads for up to 10 minutes on the rack.

 Note: Avoid over drying the beads.
 As drying depends on temperature and air flow, the drying time may vary.
-Adapt the drying time until the beads are no longer shiny but do not appear cracked.
+Adapt the drying time until the beads no longer appear shiny.

-Note: The beads in different tubes may dry at different rates.
-Once the beads in a tube are dry, close the tube lid to avoid over drying.
+Note: As the beads in different tubes may dry at different rates, once beads are dry close tube lid to avoid over drying.

 - 12. Elute DNA from beads into 52 μl nuclease-free water.
 Mix well by pipetting up and down 10 times using a pipet set to 25 μl.
 Use a fresh tip for every sample.
-Place the tube on the rack until solution is clear (5-10 minutes). - 13.
+Place tube on the rack until solution is clear (5-10 minutes). - 13.
 Transfer 50 μl supernatant to a clean 1.5 ml tube. - 14.
-Add 50 μl (1.0x volume) QIAact Beads to 50 μl DNA solution from previous step.
+Add 50 μl (1.0x volume) QlAact Beads to 50 μl DNA solution from previous step.
 Mix well by pipetting up and down 10 times using a pipet set to 50 μl.
 Use a fresh tip for every sample. - 15.
 Incubate for 5 minutes at room temperature. - 16.
 Place the tube on the magnetic rack for 10 minutes to separate beads from supernatant.
 After the solution is clear, carefully remove and discard supernatant.
 Be careful not to disturb the beads, which contain the DNA target.

-- 17. Completely remove residual supernatant (it is recommended to use a 10 $\mu$ l tip to aspirate the trace amount of residual supernatant after the first aspiration). - Add 200 μl freshly made 80% ethanol to the tube while it is on the magnetic rack.
+- 17. Completely remove residual supernatant (it is recommended to use a 10 μl tip to aspirate the trace amount of residual supernatant after the first aspiration). - 18.
+Add 200 μl freshly made 80% ethanol to the tube while it is on the magnetic rack.
 Rotate the tube 180° on the magnetic rack four times, shifting the position of the pellet, to wash the beads.
-Once complete, wait until the solution is clear (2-3 minutes).
+Once complete wait until solution is clear (2-3 minutes).
 Completely remove ethanol.

 - 19. Repeat previous step once. - 20.
 After completely removing the ethanol close the tube lid. - 21.
-Remove the tube from the magnetic rack and centrifuge briefly (10-15 seconds). - 22.
-Replace the tube on the magnetic rack and wait until solution is clear (2-3 minutes).
-Open the lid and then use a 10 μl tip to remove any residual ethanol.
-Keeping the tube lid open, air dry the beads for up to 10 minutes on the rack.
+Remove tube from the magnetic rack and centrifuge briefly (10-15 seconds). - 22.
+Replace tube on the magnetic rack and wait until solution is clear (2-3 minutes).
+Open lid and then use a 10 μl tip to remove any residual ethanol, keep tube lid open and air dry the beads for up to 10 minutes on the rack.

 Note: Avoid over drying the beads.
 As drying depends on temperature and air flow, the drying time may vary.
-Adapt the drying time until the beads are no longer shiny but do not appear cracked.
-Ethanol carryover can affect enrichment PCR efficiency in the target enrichment PCR.
+Adapt the drying time until the beads no longer appear shiny.
+Ethanol carryover can affect enrichment PCR efficiency in the next protocol, "Target Enrichment PCR".

-Note: The beads in different tubes may dry at different rates.
-Once the beads in a tube are dry, close the tube lid to avoid over drying.
+Note: As the beads in different tubes may dry at different rates, once beads are dry close tube lid to avoid over drying.